Ain't No Magic Mountain High Enough: Reviews

 The episode was critically acclaimed.
 Television Without Pity gave the episode an "A".
 Rowan Kaiser, writing for The A.V.
 Club, gave a glowing review, highlighting the character development (particularly of Jackie) and the narrative structure of the episode.
 "That form also means there's a conceptual bottle episode…Although usually the bottle episode is done to save money, something I doubt is the case with "Magic Mountain" and its big set and array of guest stars, it still has those strengths."
-Summing up his review, the reviewer wrote, " 'Ain't No Magic Mountain High Enough" did pretty much everything I wanted from a Veronica Mars episode.
+Summing up her review, the reviewer wrote, " 'Ain't No Magic Mountain High Enough" did pretty much everything I wanted from a Veronica Mars episode.
 It moved the main plot forward, it had a fun case of the week, and the characters [sic] work was magnificent on multiple fronts."

 Price Peterson of TV.com also gave a positive review, writing that "This episode was jam-packed with plotlines!
 I liked that it unfolded in more or less the same location and in something closer to real-time than usual.
 Add to that some surprising twists plus the righteous downfall of Neptune High's most loathsome teacher, and this episode just worked."